by Laura Reyes

 Similarly, I am drawn to the directness of getting outdoors.
 Admittedly, much of the backcountry and wilderness adventures I am now so moved by require sensible preparation, but the fact that I can head off to a nature preserve, state park, or national forest with no special gear makes me happy.
 A walk in the woods or along a river is very accessible.

 That’s why I am such a big fan of the quick getaway.
-I thought it would be useful to determine what the minimum I could take with me in the least expensive way so that I could experience a little piece of nature whenever I waned.
+To determine what the minimum I could take with me in the least expensive way showed me that I could experience a little piece of nature whenever I waned.
 Last winter I needed a mountain getaway, but found I did not have all the winter gear needed to take full advantage of Colorado.
 (I have since found that any winter gear needed from ice climbing to snowshoeing to backcountry skiing is easily rented–so good to know!)

 I located a cheap flight to Las Vegas, and spent a few days hiking in the surrounding mountains, desert, and wilderness areas.
 Taking this trip as cheaply as I could showed myself how accessible and directly available nature’s powerful medicine was.